-- Deglaze the Pot – If you seared or sautéed first, make sure you deglaze the pot to get all the stuck-on bits of food off the bottom before bringing up to pressure.
-Simply add a little broth into the hot inner pot and scrape clean with a whisk.
+- Deglaze the Pot – If you seared or sautéed first, make sure you deglaze the pot to get all the stuck-on bits of food off the bottom before bringing it up to pressure.
+Simply add a little broth into the hot inner pot and scrape clean with a silicone spatula.

 With these tips, we're sure you'll avoid the burn and have a tasty meal ready in no time!

 This appliance is a meal planner's DREAM!
 Not only does it cut down cooking time, but it also cuts down on prep time, too!
 Use your Instant Pot to make large batches of shredded chicken, beans, perfectly cooked rice, hard-boiled eggs, and so. much. more.